 Mountaineer football dates back to 1891 and the history of Mountaineer Field to 1922 For 55 seasons WVU played at the old Mountaineer Field in downtown Morgantown, where it was built into the natural valley of the area.
 Known as the “Jewel of the Mountains”, it had a seating capacity of 38,000.
 Because of it’s location the stadium could not be expanded and the university decided to construct a new Mountaineer Field in the late 1970s.
 Built north of downtown and the WVU campus, the new Mountaineer Field opened on on September 8, 1960 as 50,000 fans filled the stadium.

 The stadium consists of a lower deck that encloses the entire playing field and upper decks on the east and west sides.
 Two additions in the 1980s increased the seating capacity of Mountaineer Field to over 60,000.
 In 1985, 7,500 seats were added to the south end zone and the following year an additional 6,000 seats were added in the north end zone.
 However, the seating in the north end zone was removed in 2004 when 18 suites were added in 2004 to generate additional revenue for the athletic department.
 The original Astroturf playing surface was replaced with Astroplay in 2002 and FieldTurf in 2007.
-Before the start of the 2008 season a new 85′ wide x 23.6′ high video/scoreboard was installed, replacing the existing one.
+Before the start of the 2008 season a new 85′ wide by 23.6′ high video/scoreboard was installed, replacing the existing one.
+A new HD video/scoreboard measuring 97.2′ wide by 37.2′ high was added in the north endzone, directly atop Touchdown Terrance, prior to the 2017 season.
 In recent years WVU has become one of the top football programs in college football and fans hope that will continue with the Mountaineers move into the Big 12 Conference.